Scientists Discover Chemical That 'Cancer-proofs' Naked Mole Rat's Cells

-In a previous article I wrote about the reason that we get old, worn out and eventually die.
-It has to do with a material that grows on each end of our DNA molecule.
-Called a "telomere" this substance has no apparent reason for existing but to provide a kind of blank leader -- like the blank film on n old movie -- that protected the vital DNA code each time it made a copy of itself.
+In a previous viewzone article I wrote about why we get old, worn out and eventually die.
+It has to do with a string of molecules that grows on each end of our DNA molecule.
+Called a "telomere" this substance has no apparent reason for existing except to provide a kind of blank leader -- like the blank film on an old reel movie -- that protects the vital DNA code each time it makes a copy of itself.

 If we could only prevent the telomere from wearing down and shortening -- exposing the vital DNA to errors of replication -- then we could be "immortal!"

 The amount of times the DNA can reproduce before this vital telomere is worn away is called the Hayflick limit.
 For humans it is around 60 times.
 After that the important pieces of the DNA code start to be lost and the cell eventually cannot reproduce any more.

 With cancer cells, the opposite occurs.
 For some reason cells begin to grow their telomeres so that their Hayflick limit is infinite -- they become immortal.
 Usually these cells are defective in other ways besides their telomeres and, by making more copies of this defect, they form a tumor.
 Because they outlive the normal cells, cancer is usually fatal.